-There was a general election in Ireland in February 2011 and a new coalition Government was formed, made up of the Fine Gael and Labour parties, which had previously been in opposition.
-The new administration issued a programme for a "Government of National Recovery 2011-2016", which said: "We will ensure that transgender people will have legal recognition and extend the protections of the equality legislation to them".
+Following the general election in February 2011, the new administration issued a programme for a "Government of National Recovery 2011-2016," which said: "We will ensure that transgender people will have legal recognition and extend the protections of the equality legislation to them".

-The GRAG Report
+The GRAG report

 The report of the Gender Recognition Advisory Group was not published until July 2011.
 It was rather disappointing.
-It did call for gender recognition legislation and advised against making gender reassignment surgery a pre-condition for recognition but otherwise it was cautious and conservative.
+It did call for gender recognition legislation and advised against making gender reassignment surgery a pre-condition for recognition, but otherwise it was cautious and conservative.
 It proposed a psychiatric diagnosis of "Gender Identity Disorder" as a basic condition for recognition, despite the fact that transgender persons feel this suggests that they are mentally ill or disordered, which they are not.